Generalised Baumslag-Solitar groups and Hierarchically Hyperbolic Groups: Acylindrical actions on products of hyperbolic spaces

 \begin{thm} For any $n\geq 1$, a $GBS_n$ group $G$ has a finite index subgroup $H$ possessing a product acylindrical action if and only if the monodromy of $G$ is finite. \end{thm} \begin{proof} First if the monodromy of $G$ is finite then by Theorem \ref{fnmn} we have $H\leq_f G$ with $H$ of the form $\Z^n\times F_r$ and this has a geometric, hence acylindrical, action on the product of $n+1$ hyperbolic spaces which preserves factors.

-Now suppose that the monodromy of $G$ is infinite.
-Then so will the monodromy of $H$ for any finite index subgroup $H$, so we just need to rule out that $G$ has a product acylindrical action.
+Now say that the monodromy of $G$ is infinite.
+Then so will the monodromy of $H$ for any finite index subgroup $H$, hence we just need to rule out that $G$ has a product acylindrical action.

 We thus suppose that $G$ acts on the product $P$ of hyperbolic spaces $X_1\times\ldots \times X_r$ by isometries, and that this action preserves factors and is acylindrical.
 By Theorem \ref{act} we have an infinite order element $z$ of $G$ which lies in our base $\Z^n$-subgroup $A$ and which cannot be loxodromic in any action of $G$ on a hyperbolic space.
 Hence on splitting $z$ into its component parts $(z_1,\ldots ,z_r)$ with each $z_i$ acting as an isometry of the hyperbolic space $X_i$, we have that $z_i$ must act parabolically or elliptically on $X_i$.
 By Lemma \ref{cycp} $z$ must be a parabolic or elliptic element in the action of $G$ on $P$.
 But by Theorem \ref{nop} there are no parabolic elements if we have a product acylindrical action of $G$.